Couples Retirement Planning Guide

 - Ignoring LTC is the biggest gap in most couples plans.

-- Options: self-insure (typically needs $1M+ liquid), traditional LTC insurance (premiums rising), hybrid life+LTC products, Medicaid planning (requires 5-year look-back).
+- Options: self-insure (typically needs $1M+ liquid), traditional LTC insurance (premiums rising, many carriers exited), hybrid life+LTC products, Medicaid planning (requires 5-year look-back under DRA 2005).

-- The spouse left behind is most at risk — LTC planning is often really spouse-protection planning.
+- The spouse left behind is most at risk — LTC planning is often really surviving-spouse protection.

 Estate planning for couples

-- Basic: wills with pour-over to revocable trust, POAs, healthcare directives.
+- Basic: wills with pour-over to revocable trust, financial and healthcare POAs, advance directives, updated beneficiary designations.

-- Portability election: unused first-spouse exemption can carry to second spouse via timely-filed estate tax return.
+- Portability election under IRC § 2010(c)(5)(A): unused first-spouse exemption (DSUE) can carry to the surviving spouse via timely-filed Form 706 estate tax return.2

 Related reading